 Brooklyn comedians play here, and tributes to Santana or Aretha Franklin.
 The Colonial Theatre acts as a year-round concert hall and 21st-century performance space, decked in gilt and red velvet out of another century.READ MORE

-The year-round Pittsfield Farmers Market has now become the only teen-led market in the region through Roots Rising.
-The market welcomes in farmers and artisans together, local coffee roasters and even landscape designers.READ MORE
+The year-round Pittsfield Farmers Market has now become the only teen-led market in the region through Roots Rising, bringing together growers and artisans.READ MORE

 Mass Audubon, the statewide conservation nonprofit, protects four wildlife sanctuaries in the Central and Southern Berkshires.
 At Canoe Meadows in Pittsfield, flat and easy trails wander along the Housatonic River, sheltering migrating birds and butterflies in the meadow, and otters and turtles along the water (and now and then a bear).READ MORE